jxq0819/Childcare-ECE/README.md

-# My-projects

-This is for INFOSYS 220
+# kaggle Projects for Data Science and Machine Learning